zackforbing/ruby-submissions/1602/module_4_assignments/scale-up-wk-4/kris-foss-scale-up-wk-4.md

 ### Team Participation (50 points)

   * 50: Developer participated daily in stand ups with the group (remote or in person).
 Developer was able to speak to their work in stand ups in a way that was clear and informative.
 Developer was involved in pull request reviews.
-  * 30: Developer participated daily in stand ups with the group (remote or in person).
-Developer has difficulty speaking to their work in stand ups.
-  *
-  *** Marked as 30 for now - will update when more evidence provided**

 ### Hourly Work (25 points)